-His research has been published in the American Journal of Sociology and the American Sociological Review.
-His book, Judge Thy Neighbor: Denunciations in the Spanish Inquisition, Romanov Russia, and Nazi Germany, was recently published by Columbia University Press.
+His research has been published in the American Journal of Sociology, American Sociological Review, Organization Science, Management Science, Sociological Science, and the Academy of Management Review.
+His book, Judge Thy Neighbor: Denunciations in the Spanish Inquisition, Romanov Russia, and Nazi Germany, was published by Columbia University Press.